insaneway/nhl_goal_light_2023_api/README.md

 # Credit
 Thank you to arim215 for the original code.
 The NHL changed their API in 2023 and this program was adapted from arim215's original work. https://github.com/arim215/nhl_goal_light

+# Known Issues
+Goal horn does not play in after OT goals.
+Working on a solution.